BlackWolfsDen/Eluna-Grumboz-Guild-Warz/README.md

 All commands and settings happen LIVE in game so becareful of who's location your in when you turn it on.

 Tutorial Video's: https://www.youtube.com/user/TheBlackwolfsden

+So have fun and remember to !!
+RAPE PLUNDER and PILIAGE !!.